Diabetes: Preparing for Pregnancy

 Many women find that they have low blood sugar in early pregnancy.
 Then later in pregnancy, they develop more resistance to insulin.
 To keep your blood sugar levels within a target range, you may need to adjust how much insulin you need from day to day.
 And you'll want to be more careful about healthy eating, especially if you have morning sickness and/or food cravings.
 You will want to test your blood sugar more often to find out about the ways in which your pregnancy changes how insulin, food, activity, and stress affect your blood sugar.

 If you have type 2 diabetes, ask your doctor about the best medicine to take during your pregnancy.
 This may be insulin.
 Not all diabetes medicines are safe during pregnancy.
 If you don't take medicine, you will want to monitor your blood sugar frequently.
+To reduce your risk for high blood pressure during pregnancy (preeclampsia), your doctor may recommend that you take low-dose aspirin during the second and third trimesters of your pregnancy.
 And all women who are planning to be pregnant should check with a doctor about the safety of prescription and over-the-counter medicines, vitamins, herbs, and supplements.